WHAT'S A THERMAL TRANSFER PRINTER?

 • PC Compatible: Many thermal transfer printers on the market are PC-compatible, allowing you to quickly import images and text from your computer to the label printer.

 Does a thermal transfer label printer sound like the ideal organizational tool for your office, network, laboratory, medical facility, boat, aircraft or industrial jobsite?
-At CableOrganizer®, we carry a wide variety of thermal transfer label printers, tapes and ribbon cartridges from BRADY®, Panduit®, HellermanTyton® and DYMO® to meet virtually any labeling need.
+At CableOrganizer®, we carry a wide variety of thermal transfer label printers, tapes and ribbon cartridges from Brother®, Panduit®, HellermanTyton® and DYMO® to meet virtually any labeling need.